mxs/seated-app/marketing-plan.md

 ## Inbound

-Need to use myself as the persona rather than seated generate content.
+Need to use myself as the persona rather than Seated to generate content.
 Hence will need to clean up my social media profiles.
 A brand persona will help too?

 ### Facebook groups
 * Busy professions